Skip to content

 Start with decisions, not data

-Define the recurring budget and effort decisions first, then include only the metrics that improve those decisions.
+Define the recurring budget and effort decisions first, then include only the metrics that sharpen those decisions.

 2. 2